 The assessors will be focusing on how the research is progressing, the quality of the draft chapters, and on the plan for completion.
-The assessors will therefore be looking to ensure that the student is making the appropriate amount of progress in the development of the thesis, so that submission will be achieved within three or at most four years (or six to eight years for part-time students).
+The assessors will therefore be looking to ensure that the student is making the appropriate amount of progress in the development of the thesis, so that submission will be achieved within six or at most eight years.
 In doing so, they are also required to ensure that the student is not attempting to deal with an impossibly or unnecessarily large amount of material.
 The student should benefit from independent assessment of their work and should receive authoritative comments and suggestions on problems and how to address them.
 The assessors may be able provide guidance on how to better present the material, or on the use of concepts or methods.
 Even if the thesis is in good shape, the assessors may often stimulate valuable improvements to it.
 However, the assessors may also identify any weaknesses in theory, research design, data collection and analysis, which may compromise the final thesis.
 It should also be remembered that the confirmation assessment is a test (which it is possible to fail), and receiving critical comments can be difficult, and it may take a few weeks to come to terms with them.
 Finally, the interview is a good opportunity to prepare for the viva voce examination of the thesis.